johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 ### Updating the NS RRset at the parent

-When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally.
+When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally (leaving other providers' NS in the set unchanged).
 Provider A then tries to agree with provider B on a new NS RRset.
-When agreement is reached provider A adds a CSYNC record to the zone.

 Using ideas from RFC 9615 (Automatic DNSSEC Bootstrapping Using Authenticated Signals from the Zone's Operator) a new protocol could be designed